graphile/starter/README.md

 - watches your GraphQL files and your PostGraphile schema for changes and generates your TypeScript React hooks for you automatically, leading to strongly typed code with minimal effort
 - runs the `jest` tests in watch mode, automatically re-running as the database or test files change

-For `docker-compose up webapp` also runs the PostgreSQL server that the system connects to.
+**NOTE**: `docker-compose up webapp` also runs the PostgreSQL server that the system connects to.

-You also could use only use PostgreSQL server via `docker-compose up -d db` and develop natively.
+You may also choose to develop locally, but use the PostgreSQL server via `docker-compose up -d db`.

 ### Cypress e2e tests